search icon

 Shows Determination

-Drafting a business plan shows that you’re serious about building your business into a powerhouse.
-A business plan isn’t something you can do in one sitting in an hour.
+Drafting a business plan shows that an entrepreneur is serious about building their business into a powerhouse.
+A business plan isn’t something someone can write in an hour or even in one sitting.
 This is a serious project that can take weeks to put together and hours to research.

 Highlights Clear Business Objectives

-Your business plan highlights measurable objectives like sales, new product or service launches, customer satisfaction goals, marketing efforts, etc. All of these will look good if you’re trying to entice investors
+A good business plan highlights measurable objectives like sales, new product or service launches, customer satisfaction goals, marketing efforts, and more.
+All of these will look good if the entrepreneur is trying to entice investors

 Aims for Realistic Milestones

-A business plan helps you keep track of realistic milestones along with deadlines you plan to achieve, like how many customers you’d like to reach each month, quarter, or year.
+A business plan helps an entrepreneur keep track of realistic milestones along with deadlines they plan to achieve, like how many customers they’d like to reach each month, quarter, or year.

 Helps Know the Competition

-A business plan allows you to research and analyze your competition to see what they’re doing.
-This way, you can brainstorm to set yourself apart and become a worthy competitor.
+A business plan allows a business owner to research and analyze the competition to see what they’re doing.
+This way, the company’s management team can brainstorm ways to stand out and become a worthy competitor.

 Business Plan Considerations